singlestore-labs/singlestore-hasura-connector/README.md

 ### Step 7.
 Update the environment variables

-The generated file has two environment variables — one for reads and one for writes — that you'll need to add to your subgraph's `.env.my_subgraph.local` file.
+The generated file has two environment variables: one for reads and one for writes.
+Add these environment variables to your subgraph's `.env.my_subgraph.local` file.
 Each key is prefixed by the subgraph name, an underscore, and the name of the connector.
-Ensure the port value matches what is published in your connector's docker compose file.
+Ensure the port value matches the value published in the connector's docker compose file.

-As an example:
+For example:

 ```env
 MY_SUBGRAPH_SINGLESTORE_READ_URL=http://local.hasura.dev:<port>